evya4988/CouponsProjectWeb-ServerSide/README.md

 creating companies, updating said companies, etc.

-In case you logged in as a company, the user will be routed to the personal area of the company, there you will find a menu with a myriad of functions to use, such as creating new coupons.
+In case you logged in as a company, the user will be routed to the personal area of the company, there you will find a menu with a several different functions to use, such as creating new coupons.

 In case you logged in as a customer, the user will be routed to the customer menu.
-Here, you can purchase coupons from any category.
+Here, you can purchase coupons from any category and view and filter the list of coupons you have purchased.

-Each of the users can go back to their personal area by pressing the client type button.

 The Admin details to login with:
 Email Address - admin@admin.com.
 Password - admin1234.